 These cupcakes are very light, yet also rich.
 They’re sweet enough – not cloying in the least.
 A bit floral too, thank you, honey.
 A combination of flours (almond, coconut, and tapioca) make for a gluten-free and paleo-friendly cupcake with the perfect amount of moisture and crumb.

 My favorite part about this cupcake?
 Other than the flavor and the aroma of the chai spices?
 The whipped cream topping.
 It looks like these cupcakes are wearing hats made of billowy clouds.
 Sounds fancy but looks rustic, though thanks to Pinterest, I’m pretty sure rustic is now fancy.
 Either way, the topping is very fuss-free.

 Let’s talk a little more about this whipped cream “frosting”

 I’m using the word “frosting” very loosely because this is basically just lightly sweetened whipped cream that I’m using as a frosting.
 I should probably just call this a “topping,” but then what would I call the bit of cinnamon and cardamom sprinkled on top of the topping?
 Er, on top of the frosting?
 The topping on top of the frosting.

 You can use heavy cream or coconut cream if you’re dairy-free.

 I think using homemade whipped cream may just be my favorite way to “frost” cupcakes.
-It’s drama-free, not aggressively sweet and all up in your face the way that buttercream can be, you know?
+It’s drama-free, not aggressively sweet, and all up in your face the way that buttercream can be, you know?
 It’s sweet in a subtle kind of way.
-The kind of sweetness that has you wanting more, unlike regular frosting that you secretly try to scrape off when no one’s looking.
+The type of sweetness that has you wanting more, unlike regular frosting, that you secretly try to scrape off when no one’s looking.

 - ½ cup coconut flour